Mush (video game)

 The plot of the game, wherein an alien entity (the titular "Mush") takes over some of the 16 people on a spaceship and the players attempt to uncover their identities, has been compared to John Carpenter's 1982 film The Thing.

+As of 24 November 2023, the publisher's website reported that the game was no longer available.
+An open-source remake was released shortly after closure by fan studio Eternaltwin.

 Plot and Gameplay

-Players choose from a roster of characters, each with specified roles and skills (such as chef, pilot, scientist, etc.) and must work together with fifteen other players to attend to various tasks on the spacecraft Daedalus.
-Two of these players are infected with the "Mush", a malevolent alien pathogen.
+Players choose from a roster of characters, each with specified roles and skills (such as captain, pilot, scientist, or detective), and must work together with fifteen other players to complete various tasks on the spacecraft Daedalus.
+Two of these players are secretly infected with the "Mush", a malevolent alien parasite.
 The goal of the Mush players is to covertly conquer and infect the rest of the ship, or slay every living human.
+Human players must find and eliminate the Mush, then pilot the ship either to their homeworld Sol, or to the utopian colony of Eden.

-Each player is allotted action points and movement points which are recharged every "cycle" (three hours of real time).
-There are life points and moral points too.
-If one of these reaches 0, the player dies.
+Each player is allotted a set number of action points and movement points which are recharged every "cycle" (three hours of real time).
+Players also have health and morale points, which they must maintain at risk of death.

-The graphics utilize pixel art and isometric projection.
+The game's graphics utilize pixel art and isometric projection.